mayarom/Threads-and-Task-Management/README.md

 ### Approach
-The  is divided into 2 main parts :
+The assigment is divided into 2 main parts :

 1. Part A - Use of threads, thread pool: Examining the running time of a simple function in relation to threads and thread pool.
 2. Part B - Managing and executing tasks with different priorities in a concurrent manner.

 ## Part A